Welcome to the Summer 2014 Quarter at Drexel!

 - It is your responsibility to provide your Accommodation Verification Letter (AVL) to the person facilitating accommodations in advance of when those accommodations are needed, and to inform them of which of your approved accommodations you are requesting to use.
 For exam accommodations, you must notify your faculty member at least 5 business days (7 calendar days) in advance of the exam in order to be guaranteed your accommodation.
 Please visit the Office of Disability Resources website for more information.

 Drexel is proud to sponsor the Yellow Ribbon Program and provide educational opportunities for military veterans across all of the University's programs.
 The Office of Veteran Student Services unifies services and support, and provides mentorship for veterans.
-These services include the provision of: admissions assistance, financing and certification of benefits, academic resources and support services referrals.
+These services include the provision of: admissions assistance; financing & certification of benefits; academic resources and support services referrals.

 The University is committed to promoting an environment that supports student-veterans at Drexel by assessing their individual needs and linking them to the services necessary to ensure the opportunity to participate fully in college life while meeting their service requirements.

-If you are a student-veteran with questions regarding how to manage your deployment requirements or other service oriented issues, you should consult with your school/college academic advisor who will assist with the development of a plan of action.
+If you are a student-veteran with questions regarding how to manage your deployment requirements or other service oriented issues, you should consult with your academic advisor, who will assist with the development of a plan of action.

 Promoting a Diverse and Fair Learning Environment

 Title IX of the Education Amendments of 1972 ("Title IX") prohibits discrimination on the basis of sex in any federally funded education program or activity.
 Sexual harassment, which includes sexual violence, is a form of sex discrimination.
 Drexel University is committed to providing an environment free from discrimination, including discrimination based upon sex.
-The University provides supports and resources to students, faculty, and professional staff to address concerns related to sex discrimination and has appointed Michele Rovinsky-Mayer, Associate Vice President, Office of Equality and Diversity, as its Title IX Coordinator.
-See Drexel's University's Title IX Resource Page for resources, including a listing of Deputy Title IX Coordinators.
+Please take a moment to review the University's new Sexual Harassment and Misconduct Policy OED-3.
+The University provides support and resources to students, faculty, and professional staff to address concerns related to sex discrimination and has appointed Michele M. Rovinsky-Mayer, J.D., Associate Vice President, Office of Equality & Diversity, as its Title IX Coordinator.
+See Drexel's Title IX resource page for resources, including a listing of Deputy Title IX Coordinators.

 The University is committed to promoting an environment that supports cultural and spiritual diversity.
 It is essential you contact instructors before the conclusion of the add/drop period, end of Week 2, in order to request religious observance consideration for the term.